 Changes to your home

-If you have a disability, illness or health condition, you might benefit from a change to your home.
-These changes are often called adaptations.
+If you have a disability or a long term illness or health condition, you might benefit from making some changes to your home, adapting it to better meet your needs.

 This could be:

 - installing equipment to help people with a hearing or visual impairment